tomek0055/tmunlimiter_blender_plugin/README.md

 # io_scene_gbx
-Blender addon that allows export scene to the *.Solid.Gbx file
+Blender addon that adds the option to export a scene to the GBX file format.